koka-lang/koka/readme.md

 Koka is a strongly typed, strict functional language which tracks the (side) _effects_ of every function in its type.
-Koka syntax is Javascript/C like, the evaluation is strict like OCaml/C, and the type system is Haskell like, where pure and effectful computations are distinguished.
+Koka syntax is Javascript/C like, the evaluation is strict like OCaml/C, and the type- and effect system is Haskell like, where pure and effectful computations are distinguished.
-This gives Koka rock-solid semantics backed by well-studied categorical semantics which makes it particularly easy to reason about (for humans and compilers).
+The precise effect typing gives Koka rock-solid semantics backed by well-studied category theory, which makes Koka particularly easy to reason about (for both humans and compilers).

 A function without any effect is called _total_ and corresponds to mathematically total functions.
 There are the builtin effects for partial functions that can raise exceptions, as _exn_, or potentially non-terminating functions as _div_ (divergent).